 - The director's commentary explains that the final evolution was supposed to be an Ultimate Life Form, evolved beyond primates, beyond humans.
 The problem was that it wasn't "big" enough; so they replaced it with an amoeba.

 - Everything Trying to Kill You: Oddly enough averted, given the type of movie it was.
-When Ira and Harry go down into the underground alien world, almost none of the creatures try to harm them.
+When Ira and Harry go down into the underground alien world, they note that "everything down here is food for something else; let's try to stay off the menu".
+Yet almost none of the creatures try to harm them.
 There was a carnivorous tree, but really the only one to go after anyone was that big mosquito.

 Ira: It's not breaking, it's splitting.
 It's mitosis.
 It's how they reproduce.